belyaev-ms/ouroboros/README.md

 Embedded NoSQL storage of data.
 This storage can use like round-robin database. **Ouroboros** aims to handle time series data such as sensors values, network bandwidth, temperatures or CPU load.
 The data is stored in a circular buffer based database, thus the system storage footprint remains constant over time.
 This storage stores data in a data table that has some depth and if number of records over the depth, the new record overwrites the oldest record.

 ## Help
 Ouroboros provides access to a dataset that has a set of tables.
 In one dataset, tables have the same record structure and the same maximum number of records (the same depth).
-Access to a tabble is provided by key.
+Access to a table is provided by key.

 ### Fields
 The following field type are supported: